 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
-Financial instruments that potentially subject the Company to credit risk consist of cash.
+Financial instruments that potentially subject the Company to credit risk consist of cash and amounts receivable.
 The Company deposits the majority of its cash with high credit quality financial institutions in Canada reducing the credit risk.
+Amounts receivable consist of refundable tax credits and therefore credit risk is minimal.